-Budgeted cost: £ 54,155
+Budgeted cost: £ 73,276

-Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD High quality CPD is essential to follow EEF principles.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD High quality CPD is essential to follow 1,2,3,4 PP lead: Strategic lead to develop and monitor PP first strategy across the school.
+Focus on improving outcomes in reading and writing in KS2 by strategic use of the PP learning mentor in classrooms.
+EEF principles.
 This is embedded in staff and department meetings.
-To include metacognition and self-regulation.
-(EEF +7 months) and feedback (EEF 6+) 1,2,3,4 PP lead Strategic lead to develop and monitor PP first strategy across the school 1-8 Reading CPD Focus on phonics (EEF 5+) 1,2,3,7 Greater depth lead PP children are less likely to achieve GD than there non PP peers.
-7,9 Teaching assistant interventions Moderate impact (EEF 4+) 1,2,3,4,7 PP learning mentor to provide targeted support in lessons Knowledge of each child will enable barriers to learning that will affect progress and attainment to be identified.
+To include metacognition and self- regulation.
+(EEF +7 months) and feedback (EEF 6+) 1-8 Associate Headteacher for Teaching and Learning leading training with whole staff and PP learning mentor.
+1,2,3,4 Teaching assistant interventions Moderate impact (EEF 4+) 1,2,3,4,7 PP learning mentor to provide targeted support in lessons Knowledge of each child will enable barriers to learning that will affect progress and attainment to be identified.
 Early well targeted intervention is key.
 1-9